Arches-Lab/ARCHES-UI/STORE_NUMBER_USAGE.md

 3. **Cached Tokens**: Log out and log back in to get fresh tokens
 4. **Missing Metadata**: Check that users have `StoreNumber` in their `app_metadata`
 5. **Wrong Format**: Ensure StoreNumber is an array of numbers
+6. **Store Not Selected**: Check if auto-selection is working properly

 ## TypeScript Support